— Traditional Chinese Acupuncture —

 Weekly sessions are advised initially and, typically, as you improve you will attend less frequently.
 Thereafter, maintenance treatments are encouraged.
 Speed of improvement varies and is highly individual.
 It usually depends on the patient’s baseline energy rather than the nature of the complaint.
 Loose clothing is recommended.

-Nia may also use some adjunctive therapeutic techniques such as:
+Some adjunctive therapeutic techniques may also be used such as:

 Moxibustion – warm application of a dried plant called moxa on, or near, the skin;